ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1921-12-18-bcc-mills-emily.md

 ---
-citation: "18 Dec 1921, Digitally photographed entry in **Congregational Church 1868-1933 Minutes of Meetings and Membership**, used with permission from Caroline Valley Community Church."
+citation: "18 Dec 1921, Digitally photographed entry in **Congregational Church 1868-1933 Minutes of Meetings and Membership**, used with permission from Caroline Valley Community Church"
 notes: >-

     - This event is noted in “*History of the Congregational Church, Brooktondale, New York.* Compiled and edited by Mrs. Amy Atwater on the occasion of The Centennial Celebration of the Caroline Valley Federated Church, Brooktondale, New York, June 16th, 1968: "In 1921 the board applied to the New York State Conference for $400 missionary aid, which was available for worthy churches needing assistance."
 Used with permission from Caroline Valley Community Church.